gruns/blagoblag/content/drafts/5-critical-security-projects.rst

   as an API and tooling for *automatic* certificate provisioning.
 The price point and the automation will be a huge help to getting more websites deployed with HTTPS, bringing us to a world where MITM-free is the default for web browsing, not the special privilege of banks.
+It's targetting a launch on December 3rd, and is `accepting donations`_.
 * **Rust**: Rust is a new programming language, whose development is being funded by Mozilla.
 Rust is important because it combines the low-levelness and performance of *C* with the safety of a higher-level language.
 A ton of